International Development Studies (IDS) Co-op

 • Students whose CGPA falls below 2.3 will be removed from the Co-op program.
 A student may switch to the Specialist (Non-Co-op) Program in International Development Studies or to the Major Program in International Development Studies (Arts).

-For information on fees in Co-op programs, and certification of completion of Co-op programs, see Section 6B.5 Co-operative Programs in the Calendar.
+For information on fees in Co-op programs, and certification of completion of Co-op programs, see see the Co-operative Programs section in the UTSC Calendar.

 International Development Studies (IDS) Co-op Courses